-Case (ii) was recently added to the class of processes exhibiting regularity of 0 for the lower half line in [8] and, for the other cases, we refer to the discussion at the beginning of [7], Section VI.3.
+Case (ii) was recently added to the class of processes exhibiting regularity of 0 for the lower half line in Bertoin (1997a) and, for the other cases, we refer to the discussion at the beginning of Bertoin (1996) Section VI.3.

-In [12] a sufficient condition for smooth pasting and a sufficient condition for continuous pasting alone were established for a class of Lévy processes possessing exponential moments and having Lévy-Khintchine exponent resembling that of a stable process.
+In Boyarchenko and Levendorskii (2002) a sufficient condition for smooth pasting and a sufficient condition for continuous pasting alone were established for a class of Lévy processes possessing exponential moments and having Lévy-Khintchine exponent resembling that of a stable process.
 In terms of the notation given here, they show that there is smooth pasting if X has bounded variation and d < 0 or if X has unbounded variation.
-This suggests that the integral test in Proposition 7(ii) is automatically satisfied for bounded variation and d = 0 within the RLPE class.
-Taking, for example, the case of a CGMY- or KoBoL-type Lévy process, which is included in their class of Lévy processes, it is easy to confirm that the integral test is indeed automatically satisfied when X has bounded variation and d = 0; see also the calculations in [24].
-For a general RLPE Lévy process, however, to see why the integral test in Proposition 7 is satisfied, one may reason intuitively as follows.
+This implies that the integral test in Proposition 7 (ii) is automatically satisfied for bounded variation and d = 0 within the RLPE class.
+Taking for example the case of a CGMY or KoBoL type Lévy process, which is included in their class of Lévy processes, it is easy to confirm that the integral test is indeed automatically satisfied when X has bounded variation and d = 0; see also the calculations in Kyprianou and Loeffen (2005).
+For a general RLPE Lévy process however, to see why the integral test in Proposition 7 is satisfied, one may reason intuitively as follows.
 The small jump structure of an RLPE process is essentially the same as that of a symmetric stable process; this being due to a polynomial singularity in the Lévy measure close to zero.
-For the latter class of Lévy processes, the integral test, which concerns small jumps, is satisfied; hence, it is satisfied for the RLPE.
+For the latter class of Lévy processes, the integral test, which concerns small jumps, is satisfied; hence it is satisfied for the RLPE.

-For the class of spectrally one sided models, Gerber and Shiu [21], who work with spectrally positive Lévy processes, derive an expression for v from which one sees clearly that there is always smooth pasting.
-This is consistent with Theorem 6 since spectrally positive processes always have the required regularity property (cf. Corollary VII.5 of [7]).
-In [15, 16] it was shown for the case of spectrally negative Lévy processes (but not a negative subordinator) that there is smooth pasting if and only if X has unbounded variation.
-This would seem to slightly differ from Theorem 6.
-However, we note that spectrally negative Lévy process of bounded variation (which are not negative subordinators) necessarily have a Lévy-Khintchine exponent in the form (12) with d > 0.
-Hence, according to Proposition 7, regularity for the lower half line coincides with unbounded variation.
-Note that similar conclusions for spectrally negative Lévy processes were also drawn for another optimal stopping problem related to the pricing of Russian options in [6].
+For the class of spectrally one sided models, Gerber and Shiu (1994) who work with spectrally positive Lévy processes, derive an expression for v from which one sees clearly that there is always smooth pasting.
+This is consistent with Theorem 6 since spectrally positive processes always have the required regularity property (cf. Corollary VII.5 of Bertoin (1996)).
+In Chan (2000, 2003) it was shown for the case of spectrally negative Lévy processes (but not a negative subordinator) that there is smooth pasting if and only if X has unbounded variation.
+This would seem to slightly differ from the Theorem 6.
+However we note that spectrally negative Lévy process of bounded variation (which are not negative subordinators) necessarily have a Lévy-Khintchine exponent in the form (12) with d>0.
+Hence according to Proposition 7 regularity for the lower half line coincides with unbounded variation.
+Note that similar conclusions for spectrally negative Lévy processes were also drawn for another optimal stopping problem related to the pricing of Russian options in Avram et al. (2004).

-Finally, within the class of compound Poisson models, Mordecki [27, 28] derives explicit formulae for the case of drifting Brownian motion, plus (mixed) exponential jumps which always has smooth pasting.
-Clearly, such processes always have unbounded variation on account of the presence of the Gaussian component.
-Hence, Theorem 6 exhibits consistency with Mordecki's findings.
+Finally within the class of compound Poisson models, Mordecki (1999, 2002) derives explicit formulae for the case of drifting Brownian motion plus (mixed) exponential jumps which always has smooth pasting.
+Clearly such processes always have unbounded variation on account of the presence of the Gaussian component.
+Hence Theorem 6 exhibits consistency with Mordecki's findings.

-6. Proofs of Theorems 3 and 6.
+6. Proof of Theorems 3 and 6.
 The optimal stopping problem (1) has an infinite horizon and a Markovian claim structure.
 Based on many examples of optimal stopping problems with these characteristics, the proof of Theorem 3 works on the intuition that the optimal stopping problem is solved by a first passage time.
-Specifically, it appeals to the classical method of checking the following well-known sufficient conditions, which confirm that a bounded function V and first passage time $\tau_y^-$ (for some $y \in \mathbb{R}$ ) characterize the value function and optimal stopping time of (1):
+Specifically it appeals to the classical method of checking the following well known sufficient conditions which confirm that a bounded function V and first passage time $\tau_y^-$ (for some $y \in \mathbb{R}$ ) characterize the value function and optimal stopping time of (1):